ZeyuDai/paragraph-level_implicit_discourse_relation_classification/README.md

 # paragraph_implicit_discourse_relations
-Note: I am working on upgrading the Pytorch version and using more user-friendly I/O fils.
+Note: I am working on upgrading the Pytorch version and using more user-friendly I/O files.
 I expect to release new version of code by end of March.

-Code for the NAACL2018 paper ["Improving Implicit Discourse Relation Classification by Modeling Inter-dependencies of Discourse Units in a Paragraph"](http://www.aclweb.org/anthology/N18-1013)
+Code for the NAACL 2018 paper ["Improving Implicit Discourse Relation Classification by Modeling Inter-dependencies of Discourse Units in a Paragraph"](http://www.aclweb.org/anthology/N18-1013)

 ```
 @inproceedings{dai2018improving,